TradingView AI Chart Copilot Review: How to Install, Set Up, and Use It Step by Step (2026) Excerpt: A hands-on review of TradingView AI Chart Copilot public beta: how to install it, what it can do, where it helps, where it still falls short, and whether it is worth using in a real trading workflow.

 Best prompts to use with TradingView AI Chart Copilot

-Because of the 15-request limit, prompt quality matters.
+Because of the 15-request limit (as of 2026-04), prompt quality matters.

 Here are prompt types worth using.